We are committed to providing fast, efficient, and affordable software solutions that set new standards in the software development industry.

 Scan information may be saved in a file.
 Previously saved scan information may be loaded.
 This can be done on the Drive or context menu for a selected object.

-You may make several scans of successive or overlapping areas.
+You may simultaneously scan several successive or overlapping areas.
 Click the Advanced button, specify an offset and size for a new area to scan on the Advanced Scan dialog box and click the Add button.
 You may specify and add several scan areas.
 You may select which areas should be scanned.
 Selected scan areas can be merged.
 Right-click a necessary area and select either Merge Down , Merge Down All , and Merge Selected .
+You may also select/unselect unscanned areas.

 Click to enlarge